Geonkick-Synthesizer/geonkick/doc/Documentation.md

     Standalone supports only 1 stereo channel.

 Issues:
-     Chhanging the percussion channel may cause abrupt interruption of sound during playing, and sharp start of playing thought the next selected channel.
+     Changing the percussion channel may cause abrupt interruption of sound during playing, and sharp start of playing thought the next selected channel.
 This may cause unpleasant sound.